acode/cli/README.md

 ## Creating Source Codes

-To turn a service into a source code, navigate to the service and run
+To turn a existing service into a source code, navigate to the service and run

 ```
 $ lib source